Authority and Responsibilities of a Conservator

 Conservator's authority and responsibilities

 The authority and responsibilities of a conservator are regulated by statute and are sometimes highly technical.
 A full description is beyond the scope of this page.
-Unless the court has limited your authority, you have the following authority and responsibilities provided by statute.
+Unless the court has limited your authority, you have the following authority and responsibilities under the law.

 For more information about some of the conservator's specific decisions, see our pages on: